Yogapathy:

 One way to thinking of somatic dominance is how a yoga teacher may be embodying the teacher-student power differential, consciously or unconsciously, in the yoga practice experience.
 Some styles of teaching include authoritarian, collaborative, therapeutic, and others.

 For Trauma Sensitive Yoga experiences, this awareness is a key factor of what creates a definitive Trauma Sensitive Yoga environment.
 TSY endeavors to allow the student to be the authority and choose to collaborate or to self-care as needed at any moment.
-Research indicates it is not enough to say these things in a yoga class; they must be modeled and embodied by the teacher, or perhaps "Guide" may be a better term which communicates the somatic (manner) of
+Research indicates it is not enough to say these things in a yoga class; they must be modeled and embodied by the teacher, or perhaps "Guide" may be a better term that communicates the somatic (manner) of

-Featured Somatic Discussions:
+Featured Somatic Discussions

 WHAT DOES SOMATIC DOMINANCE FEEL LIKE IN YOUR BODY WHEN YOU'RE DOING IT?